 But let’s not get carried away… Augmented reality marketing has the same purpose as all inbound marketing initiatives – to persuade consumers to make a purchase (or at least edge them a little closer towards that purchase).
 And so, the trick with augmented reality marketing is to use the technology – though exciting in itself – to a greater purpose.

 How to do this is best illustrated with examples.
-So let’s now take a look at five great augmented reality marketing campaigns being used by some of the world’s top brands today, and consider what ideas we can pinch for our own inbound marketing efforts.
+So let’s now take a look at five great AR marketing campaigns being used by some of the world’s top brands today, and consider what ideas we can pinch for our own inbound marketing efforts.

 5 Augmented Reality Marketing Ideas for Your Business